NeatCode101/React-Router/README.md

 If user tries to navigate to a page which does not exist or is not loaded for some reason, in that case to handle such a situation, we can use symbol \* as the path and direct user to a custom component or page. eg,. `<Route path="*" element={<NoMatch />}></Route>`

+### Nested Routes

+We first create main component and configure the route for same.
+We then configure the inner routes as nested inside this main component using `<Route>` component.
+Child component path will automatically have parent path as prefix.
+But, parent component doesn't know what to do with these child components in the routes tree.
+And for that we use `<Outlet/>` component from 'react-router-dom' which renders the component corresponding to the matching child route from the parent list of routes.